 The Anxiety and Depression Association of America (ADAA) and National Institute of Mental Health (NIH) reports that anxiety disorders represent the most common mental illness in the United States, affecting almost 1 in 5 adults over the age of 18 – or roughly 40 million people annually.1,2 Rates are even higher amongst teenagers, with 1 in 4 children between 13 – 18 exhibiting symptoms.1,2

-As much as we want to reduce or eliminate these sources of anxiety, we know it’s impossible.
-That fact, in and of itself, can add even more anxiety.
+As much as we want to reduce or eliminate these sources of anxiety, we know it’s impossible and that in and of itself can add even more anxiety.
 That is why so many people are looking for healthy solutions to help them cope with the situations that are out of their control.

 When people are exposed to stressful situations, there is complex brain chemistry that takes place to initiate a cascade of neurotransmitters and hormones as a response.
 At the center of the stress and anxiety response is the limbic system, hypothalamus, pituitary, and the adrenaline-releasing adrenal glands.3 This system stimulates the fight-or-flight response that causes elevations in heart rate, blood pressure, respiration, and tunnel vision – all symptoms commonly experienced during anxiety and panic attacks.

-The fight-or-flight response to perceived threats is intended as a short-term solution for a temporary threat - like an animal trying to escape a predator.
+The fight-or-flight response to perceived threats is intended as a short-term solution for a temporary threat.
 However, many of the anxiety-inducing societal and personal stresses people experience are not short-lived, but last for weeks, months, and even years, keeping your body in a constant state of fight-or-flight that is not good for long-term health.3,4

-Magnesium plays a central role in the regulation of the stress responses discussed above.3 It is involved in over 300 biochemical processes including those related to the production and activity of neurotransmitters like dopamine and serotonin, plus hormones like epinephrine, norepinephrine, cortisol, adrenocorticotropin hormone (ACTH), testosterone, and estrogen.3,5,6
+Magnesium plays a central role in the regulation and activity of the limbic-hypothalamus-pituitary-adrenocortical axis discussed above.3 It is involved in over 300 biochemical processes including those related to the production and activity of neurotransmitters like dopamine and serotonin, plus hormones like epinepherine, norepinephrine, cortisol, adrenocorticotropin hormone (ACTH), testosterone, and estrogen.3,5,6